-BIOL 4651 - Foundations in Bioethics
+BIOS 4651 - Bioethics

 This course examines important bioethical issues in research, policy, medicine, and the environment in light of ethical theory and the process of scientific inquiry.
-3.000 Credit hours, 3.000 Lecture hours Prerequisites: BIOL 1510 or BIOL 1511

-BIOL 4668 - Eukaryotic Mol Genetics
+BIOS 4668 - Eukaryotic Molecular Genetics

 Topics in molecular genetics, including genetic engineering techniques, gene expression and regulation, genetic structure, stability and evolution, with emphasis on eukaryotic organisms.
-3.000 Credit hours, 3.000 Lecture hours Prerequisites: BIOL 2344 or BIOL 2354
+3.000 Credit hours, 3.000 Lecture hours

-BIOL 4690 - Independent Research Project
+BIOS 4690 - Independent Research Project

 Independent research with proposal and manuscript writing, conducted with the guidance of a faculty member.
-3.000 Credit hours, 0.000 Lecture hours, 9.000 Lab hours